Mochimochi07/Readme/Cybersecurity/Cybersecurity.md

 Thats a good question.
 Art in data protection lives within digital security for data stored in databases.
 Like Mysterio's BARF technology, it lives to amuse and protect the data in various ways.
+Mysterio uses holographic environments to simulate surrealism.
+Where's the data?
+its safe because intruders will never know about the new technology combined with art.